Sports at war: Government response to crisis slammed by athletes union

 Another executive at one of New Zealand's high-profile sports spoke off the record but backed up Nichol's assertion, saying: "There's something not quite right going on there."

+In response Miskimmin pointed to the $70m-plus in funding that was automatically rolled over for NSOs and regional sports organisations into 2021.
+As well as that, all the athlete Performance Enhancement Grants were confirmed.

+"Again, we didn't consult widely on that because urgency was required to keep the wheels turning," Miskimmin said.

-Miskimmin said a lot of Sport NZ's response from here on in would be dictated to by Wednesday's budget.
+The Sport NZ CEO said a lot of his agency's response from here on in would be dictated to by Wednesday's budget.